- Reference >

 Disambiguation

-The following page refers to the update operator $set
+The following page refers to the update operator $set.

-For the aggregation stage $set
+For the aggregation stage $set, available starting in

-MongoDB 4.2, see $set
+MongoDB 4.2, see $set.

 -

-¶ The
+$set¶ The

-operator replaces the value of a field with the specified value.The
+$setoperator replaces the value of a field with the specified value.The

-operator expression has the following form:To specify a
+$setoperator expression has the following form:To specify a

-in an embedded document or in an array, use dot notation.
+<field>in an embedded document or in an array, use dot notation.

 Behavior¶